10XGenomics/enclone/expanded.md

 Here we show that with the aid of gene expression data, illusory clonotype expansions can generally be detected, even if only a single library was made.
 The easier case would be a sample consisting of pure B cells (for BCR).
-The case where one has a mix of cell types (e.g. PBMCs) is more challenging because a GEM can contain both a B cell fragment (for BCR), plus a cell of a different type, and thus appear to have a normal level of gene expression, and no evidence of mixing from the VDJ assay either.
-We therefore focus on the case of samples that are mixed cell types.
+The case where one has a mix of cell types is more challenging because a GEM can contain both a B cell fragment (for BCR), plus a cell of a different type, and thus appear to have a normal level of gene expression, and no evidence of mixing from the VDJ assay either.
+We therefore focus on the case of samples that contain a mix of cell types.

 To that end, we show an example, using two libraries obtained from a single tube of PBMC cells, obtained from a healthy human donor.
+All the data shown here are part of the large dataset package described in the [download section of the main enclone page](README.md#download).

 ```
 enclone BCR=128037,128040 NCROSS